 Mirai Sushi2020 W. Division St., Wicker Park | 773.862.8500

 "Unfussy" is probably the best word to describe the fresh fish at this sexy little sushi joint.
 All the chefs are traditionally trained, so while the more out-there rolls and daily specials are great, it’s the beautifully cut sashimi and nigiri that steal the show.
 It’s also important to note that while the offering is topnotch, the atmosphere is decidedly low-key, just right for a weeknight dinner.
-This outpost also offers delivery and takeout, while the one in Gold Coast does not.
+Both this location and the one in Gold Coast offer delivery and takeout.

-Next & The Aviary955 W. Fulton Market, West Loop
+Next & The Aviary953 W. Fulton Market, West Loop

 How could we do a Chicago guide without mentioning Grant Achatz, the Midwestern wunderkind of molecular gastronomy?
 His restaurant, Next, and bar, The Aviary, are tops in our book.
 Expect flavors, textures, and combinations that you’ve never encountered before.
 Next is an interpretation of French cuisine harkening back to 1906.
 The Aviary is more than a cocktail bar or lounge.
 It’s a lab.
 To get a coveted reservation (or a ticket, as the website indicates), sign up online.